VadimuZz/GOlang-Tool-fix-subtitle/README.md

 # GOlang-Tool-fix-subtitle
-It's a great tool for fix delay/hurry subtitle.
+It's a usfull tool can help you make fix delay/hurry subtitle.
 Program can shift time to forward or back, for all expressions.

-Run tool
+How it run:

     go run subtitle.go